Impact Training

 Listen, your next steps are very simple for sales-driven attentive listening.

 1..
-Decide you really, really want to skyrocket your sales.
+Decide you really, really want to boost your sales.

 2. You’ve read the post.
 But study it in detail now, so you understand at a deeper level, how great listening can help you skyrocket your sales.